-- 6.1 The secretary shall minute the proceedings and resolutions of all committee meetings, including the names of those present and in attendance. - 6.2 Draft minutes of committee meetings shall be circulated promptly to all members of the committee.
+- The secretary shall minute the proceedings and resolutions of all committee meetings, including the names of those present and in attendance. - Once approved, minutes should be circulated to all other members of the committee.
 Once approved, minutes should be circulated to all other members of the board unless in the opinion of the committee chair it would be inappropriate to do so.